 We also collect information about how you use our services, such as how frequently you visit and where you access from, including the type of device used to access.

 We do not store credit card or any other financial details.
-Payments are handled securely by PayPal, a payment processing company.
+Payments are handled securely by PayPal or Stripe, a payment processing company.

 All your personal data is stored on secure , dedicated servers.